 It should always be a top priority for any developer to secure and encrypt communications across the network.
-Along these lines, the performance overhead for encryption and to ensure confidentiality is relatively minor.
+Along these lines, Java profilers show the performance overhead for encryption and to ensure confidentiality is relatively minor.
 I’d go so far as to say the use of SSL on all HTTP-based traffic should be a universal requirement.

 That’s where HTTP Strict Transport Security (HSTS) comes in.
 The HSTS header can ensure that all communications with your web server are secure.